MANTHAN137/MANTHAN137/README.md

 ### Hi there 👋
 ## I am Manthan Dhole
-## A third year student at VJTI , Mumbai
+## A third year IT student at VJTI , Mumbai
 Here are some ideas to get you started:

 - 🌱 I’m currently learning DSA and Flutter